-- (a) This Article shall be known and may be cited as the False Claims Act. - (b) The purpose of this Article is to deter persons from knowingly causing or assisting in causing the State to pay claims that are false or fraudulent, and to provide remedies in the form of treble damages and civil penalties when money is obtained from the State by reason of a false or fraudulent claim.
+Short Title: Qui Tam/Liability for False Claims.
+(Pub olic) Sponsors: Referred to: April 7, 2009 A BILL TO BE ENTITLED AN ACT TO DETER AND PUNISH PERSONS WHO MAKE FALSE OR FRAUDULE CLAIMS FOR PAYMENT BY THE STATE AND TO PROVIDE REMEDIES IN T FORM OF TREBLE DAMAGES AND CIVIL PENALTIES WHEN MONEY OBTAINED FROM THE STATE BY REASON OF SUCH CLAIMS.
+The General Assembly of North Carolina enacts: SECTION 1.
+Chapter 1 of the General Statutes is amended by adding a raticle to read: THE IS "Article to read."
+"False Claims Act. (a) This Article shall be known and may be cited as the False Claims Act. (b) The purpose of this Article is to deter persons from knowingly causing or assist in causing the State to pay claims that are false or fraudulent, and to provide remedies in form of treble damages and civil penalties when money is obtained from the State by reason a false or fraudulent claim. "§ 1-606.

-"§ 1-606.
 Definitions.

-The following words and phrases when used in this act have the following meanings, unless the context clearly indicates otherwise:

-- (1) "Attorney General."
-The Attorney General, or any deputy, assistant, or associate attorney general. - (2) "Claim."
-Any request or demand for money or property made to any employee, officer, or agent of the State, or to any contractor, grantee, or other recipient, whether under contract or not, if any portion of the money or property requested or demanded issued from, or was provided by, the State, or if the State will reimburse that contractor, grantee, or other recipient for any portion of the money or property that is requested or demanded. - (3) "Knowing" and "knowingly."
-Whenever a person, with respect to information, does any of the following: - a.
-Has actual knowledge of the information. - b.
-Acts in deliberate ignorance of the truth or falsity of the information. - c.
-Acts in reckless disregard of the truth or falsity of the information. - Proof of specific intent to defraud is not required. - "§ 1-607.
-False claims; acts subjecting persons to liability for treble damages; costs and civil penalties; exceptions.
+The following words and phrases when used in this act have the following meanings, un the n of the context clearly indicates otherwise: 1033 (1) "Attorney General." - The Attorney General of North Carolina, or any deputy, assistant, or associate attorney general.
+(2) "Claim." - Any request or demand for money or property made to any employee, officer, or agent of the State, or to any contractor, grantee other recipient, whether under contract or not, if any portion of the money property requested or demanded issued from, or was provided by, the St or if the State will reimburse that contractor, grantee, or other recipient any portion of the money or property that is requested or demanded.
+(3) "Knowing" and "knowingly." - Whenever a person, with respect information, does any of the following: a.
+Has actual knowledge of the information. b.
+Acts in deliberate ignorance of the truth or falsity of the information.
+C. Acts in reckless disregard of the truth or falsity of the information.
+Proof of specific intent to defraud is not required. y or ate, for to "§ 1-607.
+False claims; acts subjecting persons to liability for treble damages; costs a and civil penalties; exceptions. (a) Liability. - Any person who commits any of the following acts shall be liable to the person.
+A person who commits any of the following acts shall also be liable to the State for the costs of a civil action brought to recover any of those penalties or damages, interest on the damages, and the costs of the Attorney General's investigation and legal services, and shall be liable to the State for a civil penalty of not less than five thousand five hundred dollars (\$5,500) and not more than eleven thousand dollars (\$11,000) for each violation: